NVlabs/IPA/README.md

 #### Uniform Mesh Network-on-Chip

-YAML topology type set to `noc`.
+YAML interconnect topology type set to `noc`.

-Supported YAML Options:
+Supported YAML options:

 `router_latency` (modeling only): Cycle latency through a router, from input to output.
 It should be set for what the router can be scheduled for in HLS.  (default: 1)
 `router_spacing`: Unit distance between routers on floorplan.  (default: 1.0)